Netflix recently rolled out its biggest price increases ever, but you don’t have to pay those prices.

 One option is to leave Netflix.
-There are multiple cheaper streaming services, as we detail in “Hulu and 3 Other Streaming Services Are Cheaper Than Netflix.”
+There are multiple cheaper streaming services, as we detail in “Hulu Now Offers One of the Cheapest Streaming TV Plans Around.”

 But what if you aren’t willing to leave Netflix?
 Well, here’s a little-known savings secret: You can still shave off some of your monthly subscription cost by paying with a discounted gift card.

-Here are a couple of ways to pull this off:
+Following are a couple of ways to pull this off.

-Warehouse club discounts for these gift cards aren’t huge — up to around 5 percent, based on our research this week.
+Warehouse club discounts for these gift cards aren’t huge — generally up to around 5 percent, from what we’ve seen.
 Still, this tactic will shave down the cost of a recurring expense that rarely goes on sale.

 2. Buy discounted Netflix gift cards through a marketplace.